MicrosoftDocs/windows-dev-docs/hub/dev-environment/rust/setup.md

 Next, [install Rust from the Rust website](https://www.rust-lang.org/tools/install).
 The website detects that you're running Windows, and it offers you 64- and 32-bit installers of the `rustup` tool for Windows, as well as instructions on installing Rust to the [Windows Subsystem for Linux (WSL)](/windows/wsl/about).

 > [!TIP]
 > Rust works very well on Windows; so there's no need for you to go the WSL route (unless you plan to locally compile and test on Linux).
 Since you have Windows, we recommend that you just run the `rustup` installer for 64-bit Windows.
+Please note to install msvc toolchain.
+You can do so by running the command `rustup default stable-msvc`.
 You'll then be all set to write apps *for* Windows using Rust.

 When the Rust installer is finished, you'll be ready to program with Rust.
 You won't have a convenient IDE yet (we'll cover that in the next section&mdash;[Install Visual Studio Code](#install-visual-studio-code)).
 And you're not yet set up to call Windows APIs.
 But you could launch a command prompt (`cmd.exe`), and perhaps issue the command `cargo --version`.
 If you see a version number printed, then that confirms that Rust installed correctly.